Lars Svennson visits Holy Island

 Seaton Sluice Watch Tower

-The Seaton Sluice Watch Tower has had repairs and a lock change.
-Members may obtain keys for a £5-00 fee at any indoor meeting from the club Hon.
+Seaton Sluice Watch Tower key duplicates are available to members.
+Costs have recently increased and from 2024 members may obtain keys for a £7-00 fee at any indoor meeting from the club Hon.
 Secretary Andrew Brunt, or another committee member.
 If this is not possible, contact him preferably by email and one can be posted, cheques payable to “NTBC”.
-Contact details are on the contacts webpage.
+Contact details are on the » contacts webpage.
 All are reminded that the tower is for club members use only.